-As of June 30, 2022, the aggregate amount of the transaction price allocated to remaining performance obligations was \$3.93 billion, which was substantially comprised of deferred security subscription and technical support services revenue.
-We expect to recognize approximately \$2.01 billion as revenue over the next 12 months and the remainder thereafter.
+As of September 30, 2022, the aggregate amount of the transaction price allocated to remaining performance obligations was \$4.21 billion, which was substantially comprised of deferred security subscription, technical support services revenue and unbilled contract revenue from non-cancellable contracts that will be recognized in future periods.
+We expect to recognize approximately \$2.15 billion as revenue over the next 12 months and the remainder thereafter.